 This study is an evaluation of financial inclusion drives to assess goals achieved and the behaviour of clients using newly opened accounts in the district of Gulbarga, Karnataka.

 The study highlighted some of the major gaps in the implementation of the drive.
-A significant percentage of households (25 percent) were still left out of the banking net even after the drive.
-The study also showed that only 15 percent of the customers were operating the accounts and bulk of the accounts hadn’t even operated once, one year after the completion of the drive.
-An analysis on the operating accounts showed a steady increase in balances over one year from their account opening date.
-The study also highlighted that the main reasons behind the non-operative accounts was the lack of financial literacy, distance from branches, etc. Some of the recommendations from this study include the need of financial literacy at the time of account opening, incentives for branch managers delivering on socially responsible schemes, documentation of best practices on such projects, etc.
+A significant percentage of households (25 per cent) were still left out of the banking net even after the drive.
+The study also showed that only 15 per cent of the customers were operating the accounts and the bulk of the accounts hadn’t even operated once, one year after the completion of the drive.
+An analysis of the operating accounts showed a steady increase in balances over one year from their account opening date.
+The study also highlighted that the main reasons behind the non-operative accounts were the lack of financial literacy, distance from branches, etc. Some of the recommendations from this study include the need for financial literacy at the time of account opening, incentives for branch managers delivering on socially responsible schemes, documentation of best practices on such projects, etc.